kg-construct/rml-io/section/source-vocabulary.md

 this one is used together with the ones specified through `rml:null`.
 - **rml:compression** specifies if the source is compressed and the used compression algorithm.
 Defaults to no compression.
+- **rml:query** defines which query should be applied on the source during access.
+Example: SPARQL query for a SPARQL endpoint or a SQL query for a relational database.
+Defaults to an empty string.
+This property is a broader version of `rr:sqlQuery`.
+A whole table or view of a relational database can be specified through a `SELECT * FROM {table}` query (`rr:tableName` compatibility).

 <pre class="ex-source">
 &lt;#JSON&gt; a rml:LogicalSource;